Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-4.md

 # Task 4 - Extract Metadata

-In order to extract geometry, you must know the `objectid` of the geometries to extract.
-To get the 'objectid' you must first get the metadata GUID of the Viewable that the geometry resides on.
+To extract geometry, you must know the object IDs of the geometries to extract.
+To get the object ID of geometry you must first get the metadata GUID of the Viewable it resides on.

 ## Retrieve a list of Viewables